pedrocecchetti/biblioteca_municipal_niteroi/README.md

 Para conhecer melhor entre no [Link da Biblioteca](http://www.educacaoniteroi.com.br/2015/05/biblioteca-popular-municipal-anisio-teixeira/).

 ## Stack
-~I'm still understanding which Stack am I gonna use.~ Going to train my skills in NODE.JS
+~I'm still understanding which Stack am I gonna use.~
+Going to train my skills in NODE.JS and in the front en

 ## Motivation
 One day I went to the library and asked for a book.